magnars/dash.el/README.md

 #### -partition-after-pred `(pred list)`

-Partition directly after each time `pred` is true on an element of `list`.
+Partition `list` after each element for which `pred` returns non-nil.

+This function's anaphoric counterpart is `--partition-after-pred`.

 ```el
 (-partition-after-pred #'booleanp ()) ;; => ()